 My client was charged with drink driving and bailed to court.

 I represented my client at the first court hearing.
 As soon as I read the MGDDA and MGDDB documentation I had a suspicion that the results were not correct.
 Let me explain.

-You will note from the above MGDDA document that my client provided readings of 64?g% at 2139 hours and 43?g% at 2314 hours.
-Therefore, 21?g% of alcohol appears to have been eliminated from his breath during the 95 minute interval.
-From this figure I was then able to calculate that my client had a ‘breath alcohol elimination rate’ of 13.3?g% per hour.
+You will note from the above MGDDA document that my client provided readings of 64ug at 2139 hours and 43ug at 2314 hours.
+Therefore, 21ug of alcohol appears to have been eliminated from his breath during the 95 minute interval.
+From this figure I was then able to calculate that my client had a breath-alcohol elimination rate of 13.3ug% per hour.

-By understanding the correlation between breath and blood alcohol elimination rates, I was able to determine that the above figure gave a corresponding blood alcohol elimination rate of 27-40mg% per hour (with the most likely rate being 31mg% per hour).
-Based on scientific studies and accepted data, an elimination rate of 27-40mg% per hour is very high and is greater that I would expect to see within the general population.
-Blood alcohol elimination rates typically range from 10-25mg% per hour with the most likely rate being 18mg% per hour.
+By understanding the correlation between breath and blood, I was able to determine that my client’s blood-alcohol elimination rate 31mg% per hour.
+Based on scientific studies and accepted data, an elimination rate of 31mg% per hour is at the extreme end of the general population.
+Blood alcohol elimination rates typically range from 10-20mg% per hour with the most likely rate being 14mg% per hour.

-Elimination rates can vary within the general population.
-A study in 1990 (Neuteboom and Jones: Forensic Science International) considered blood results from over 1,000 drivers and found elimination rates of between 10-64mg% per hour with an average of 22mg% per hour.
-Interestingly, a blood alcohol elimination rate of 30mg% per hour or more was observed in 9.8% of cases and 45mg% per hour in 0.7% of cases.
+Indeed, elimination rates can vary within the general population and it is quite possible that my client eliminated alcohol very quickly.
+A study in 1990 (Neuteboom and Jones: Forensic Science International) considered blood results from over 1,000 drivers.
+A blood alcohol elimination rate of 30mg% per hour or more was observed in only 0.7% of cases.

 Breath test devices